 - Peanut Butter Cookie and Chocolate Ice Cream Sandwiches

 - Ice Cream Maker

 - 2 cups heavy whipping cream divided

 - ¾ cup granulated sugar

 - 5 large egg yolks

 - ½ teaspoon vanilla extract

-- In a saucepan, warm the milk, sugar, and salt.
+- In another saucepan, warm the milk, sugar, and salt over low heat.
 In a separate medium bowl, whisk together the egg yolks.
-Slowly pour the warm milk into the egg yolks, whisking constantly, then pour the warmed egg yolks back into the saucepan.
+Slowly pour the warm milk mixture into the egg yolks, whisking constantly, then pour the warmed egg yolks back into the saucepan.
 Stir the mixture constantly over medium heat with a heatproof spatula.
 Scrape the bottom while stirring until the mixture thickens and coats the spatula.
 Pour the custard mixture through the strainer and stir it into the chocolate mixture until smooth.
 Stir in the vanilla and let cool.

 - Chill the ice cream mixture in the refrigerator, then process it in an ice cream maker according to the manufacturer’s directions.

 - Pour churned ice cream into a 8 or 9-inch loaf pan and freeze to desired hardness.